 When your system is circulating air throughout your home, particles of dust and dirt can stick and eventually block the ducts, vents, and registers.
 This will end up affecting your AC’s efficiency, which will diminish your indoor air quality, making it uncomfortable inside of your home.
 Since duct and vent cleaning is complicated, we suggest seeking help from a professional technician.

 Replacing HVAC Air Filters

 One of the most common causes for inefficient HVAC systems is clogged, old, and dirty air filters.
-Make sure that you understand how to check and replace your systems air filters.
+Make sure that you understand how to check and replace your system’s air filters.
 This is important because when the filters are clogged up, they force your system to work harder.
 This will use more energy than normal and cause wear and tear.
-Overtime this will reduce your systems longevity and efficiency.
+Over time this will reduce the longevity and efficiency of your system.
 Make sure you change the air filters every 90 days to maintain peak efficiency.